HarunMbaabu/Yahoo-Finance-Data-Analysis-using-Apache-Spark/README.md

 print("Correlation between Price and Volume:", corr_price_volume)
 ```

-In this section, we extract the "Date" and "Close" columns from the stock_prices_df DataFrame and collect the data as a list of rows.
+And lastly, we extract the "Date" and "Close" columns from the stock_prices_df DataFrame and collect the data as a list of rows.
 We then create separate lists for dates and prices by iterating over the collected rows.
 Finally, we use matplotlib.pyplot (assumed to be imported earlier) to plot the daily closing prices over the years, with dates on the x-axis and prices on the y-axis.
 The plot is displayed using plt.show().

 ```python
 # Daily closing prices over the years